-restrictions on them. service contracts management arrangements and outsourcing reinsurance transactions among financial services entities of different sectors within the IAIG equity holdings Guideline M2E3-2-8-2 On a consolidated or another aggregated basis the risks to the IAIG of intra-group transactions may not be evident.
-The IAIG's risk assessment as regards to intra-group transactions should consider, amongst other things: mobility and fungibility of assets and of capital correlation or concentration of risk practical issues, including the time needed, to reallocate risk, and risk mitigants, amongst entities pathways for contagion within the group.
-Guideline M2E3-2-8-3 The IAIG should be aware of, and take account of, the risk of support being withdrawn by one part of the IAIG due to adverse publicity, poor results or operational inefficiencies in another part of the IAIG.
-Guideline M2E3-2-8-4 Particular note should be made by the IAIG of any financial or other activities (e.g. maturity transformation, securities lending) being undertaken by individual entities, that might change the risk profile of the group.
-For example, in securities lending transactions, the group- wide ERM policy may provide that high quality assets not be swapped with low quality assets, that appropriate arrangements for the provisioning of collateral are in place or that the maturity of the swapped assets do not significantly increase the risk profile of the IAIG.
-Guideline M2E3-2-8-5 The IAIG should also take account of the aggregation of exposures to external parties across the IAIG.
-ComFrame Standard M2E3-3 The IAIG establishes, within its ERM Framework, effective means for identifying, measuring, reporting and managing risk on a group-wide basis.
-Guideline M2E3-3-1-1 Parameter M2E3-3-1 The IAIG's ERM Framework covers at least the following risks and In this context, cross-border refers to the aggregation or consolidation the management of these risks in a cross-border context: of risks that may affect the IAIG due to its operations across various jurisdictions.
-The IAIG should take note of intra-group dependencies • insurance risk and diversifications and adjust its risk tolerance limits accordingly.
-In market risk particular, the materiality and concentration risk of any intra-group credit risk • reinsurance arrangements will be of a different nature or contain liquidity risk • different terms than that of external facilities. • concentration risk operational risk group risks (including contagion and reputational risk) • strategic risk • fraud risk.
+On a consolidated or another aggregated basis the risks to the IAIG of intra-group transactions may not be evident.
+The IAIG's risk assessment as regards to intra-group transactions should consider, amongst other things:

+- mobility and fungibility of assets and of capital - correlation or concentration of risk - practical issues, including the time needed, to reallocate risk, and risk mitigants, amongst entities - pathways for contagion within the group.

+The IAIG should be aware of, and take account of, the risk of support being withdrawn by one part of the IAIG due to adverse publicity, poor results or operational inefficiencies in another part of the IAIG.

+Particular note should be made by the IAIG of any financial or other activities (e.g. maturity transformation, securities lending) being undertaken by individual entities, that might change the risk profile of the group.
+For example, in securities lending transactions, the group-wide ERM policy may provide that high quality assets not be swapped with low quality assets, that appropriate arrangements for the provisioning of collateral are in place or that the maturity of the swapped assets do not significantly increase the risk profile of the IAIG.

+The IAIG should also take account of the aggregation of exposures to external parties across the IAIG.

+The IAIG establishes, within its ERM Framework, effective means for identifying, measuring, reporting and managing risk on a group-wide basis.

+The IAIG's ERM Framework covers at least the following risks and the management of these risks in a cross-border context:

+- insurance risk

+- market risk

+- credit risk

+- liquidity risk

+- concentration risk

+- operational risk

+- group risks (including contagion and reputational risk)

+- strategic risk.

 In measuring these risks, the IAIG also considers the net risk, taking into account any risk mitigation techniques applied, including reinsurance.

+In this context, cross-border refers to the aggregation or consolidation of risks that may affect the IAIG due to its operations across various jurisdictions.
+The IAIG should take note of intra-group dependencies and diversifications and adjust its risk tolerance accordingly.
+In particular, the materiality and concentration risk of any intra-group reinsurance arrangements will be of a different nature or contain different terms than that of external facilities.

+Although group risk may be an integral part of several other risks and considered therein, the IAIG should also recognise it as a separate risk in its ERM Framework.
+For example, when one of the subsidiaries or branches of the IAIG is under stress, it could damage the IAIG as a whole.